 This amendment should contain the following clauses:

-- Affirmation that all people in the United States retain ownership over information about them, and that Congress has the right to pass laws to ensure that people can maintain visibility to and control of who that information is collected by, used by, and shared with.
+- Affirmation that all people in the United States retain ownership over information about them, including their financial transactions, their genetics, their family, their education, their medical information, their race, their gender, their sexual orientation, and their employment history.
+Congress has the obligation to pass laws to ensure that people can maintain visibility to and control of who that information is collected by, used by, and shared with.

 - Recognition that people operating in a public sphere may be required to share specific information with their fellow citizens, and giving Congress the right and responsibility for balancing the public need for information and the private control of personal data.